gillesheinesch/LenoxBot-Docs/docs/Donate/Donate.md

 Explain how to donate the LenoxBot.

 * Click on the [Donate](https://lenoxbot.com/donate) button.
-* You choose the ammount you want to pay.
+* You choose the amount you want to pay.
 * You decide if you want to donate once or monthly.
 * Then you click on the "Continue" button.
 * You fill out the contact informations.